samhaaf/haaf-rearc-quest/README.md

 make apply
 ```

-If you get an error here regarding an IAM role, it's because the creds on your server are using a token, which can't be used to update IAM.
-Just change your acces keys in ~/.aws/credentials.
+If you get an error here regarding an IAM role, you might need to add MFA to your root account.

 To tear it all down: